 I was bringing back the Haring to its original state.
 People in restoration tend to keep what’s there and work around it, but I had to take everything off the wall before I could do that.
 The entire restoration took 648 hours.
 I think it took Keith a day to paint – and about a million hours of practice!

 The fact that Haring finished the entire mural in just one day shows how talented the artist was.
-He started the 16-foot-tall (4,9 meter) and 26-foot-wide (7,9 meter) mural by just a simple inscription, “Crack is Wack,” and then he followed it up afterward with a painting of a cubist-eyed monster that is about to swallow a suspended upside-down person.
+He started the 16-foot-tall (4,9 meter) and 26-foot-wide (7,9 meter) mural with just a simple inscription, “Crack is Wack”.
+Then he followed it up afterward with a painting of a cubist-eyed monster that is about to swallow a suspended upside-down person.
 Haring then painted a crack pipe, from which a puff of smoke contains the slogan Crack is Wack, just like in a cartoon speech bubble.

 The artist frames all that with partially winged skulls and a burning dollar sign.
 When one sees the burning dollar sign, the phrase “to have money to burn” suddenly comes to mind.